-Students interested in the Classical Languages specialization should know that they must complete 200-level language courses in both Latin and Greek, and one 300-level course in either Latin or Greek.
-Therefore, any
+• Students interested in the Classical Languages specialization should know that they must complete 200-level language courses in both Latin and Greek, and one 300-level course in either Latin or Greek.
+Therefore, any need to gain such language competence would add to the time necessary to complete the major.

-- need to gain such language competence would add to the time necessary to complete the major. - A common study abroad option for Classical Studies majors is the Intercollegiate Center for Classical Studies in Rome.
-Students can visit Rome for a semester or full year and study ancient history, archaeology, Greek and Latin literature, and ancient art, while learning outside the classroom about the classical world and working on their languages. - Classical Studies majors use independent study options to prepare for a thesis or to write it.
-In this major, students and faculty often work in pairs. - The Texas Classical League, a set of classics competitions for high school students, holds one Certamen at Rice each January.
+- A common study abroad option for Classical Studies majors is the Intercollegiate Center for Classical Studies in Rome.
+Students can visit Rome for a semester or full year and study ancient history, archaeology, Greek and Latin literature, and ancient art, while learning outside the classroom about the classical world and working on their languages. - Independent study options help prepare for or write a thesis.
+Students and faculty often work in pairs. - The Texas Classical League, a set of classics competitions for high school students, holds one Certamen at Rice each January.
 Students interested in classics, whether they are majors or not, can get involved with planning, writing questions, and scoring the competition.